 Management levers: structuring and implementation of processes for the control and optimal management of financial risks, which makes use of close monitoring of the Group’s significant financial indicators and of ongoing presence on the reference markets.
 The best opportunities are seized in order to minimise the impact of interest rate volatility and ensure an efficient debt service through the optimisation of its structure.
 The procedures for complying with the requirements under Italian Law 262/2005 to ensure that the accounting documents are drafted in a trustworthy manner, are adequately structured and implemented.

-Financial risks related to counterparties
+3 E. External risks: financial risks related to counterparties

 Nature: risks relating to the counterparty’s inability to fulfil the obligations undertaken, either in compliance with the economic conditions or in the execution of the contractual provisions (delivery of good/service).

-Activity areas: the credit risk has an impact across the Group in the various areas where business is conducted: the sale of electricity, gas, heat, waste management recovery and disposal services, and telecommunications services
+Activity areas: the credit risk has an impact across the Group in the various areas where business is conducted: the sale of electricity, gas, heat, waste management recovery and disposal services, and telecommunications services.

 Management levers: a structured origination process has been set up in Hera, which is used for specific procedures of credit risk management and allows adequate selection of counterparties through credit check and/or request for guarantees where appropriate.
 Positions with customers and counterparties are also monitored constantly and structured actions are planned which provide proactive management; where appropriate, the Group resorts to external transfer of risk through the optimised use of credit assignment.

-The prevention of and the fight against corruption within the Hera Group
+The prevention of and the fight against corruption

 The handling and prevention of fraud